-The restarting node SHOULD follow the ISIS restart procedures [ISIS-RESTART], and the RSVP-TE restart procedures [GMPLS-RSVP].
+The restarting node SHOULD follow the IS-IS restart procedures [ISIS-RESTART] and the RSVP-TE restart procedures [GMPLS-RSVP].

-When the restarting node is going to originate its IS-IS Link State Protocol data units for TE links, these Link State Protocol data units SHOULD be originated with 0 unreserved bandwidth, Traffic Engineering Default metric set to 0xfffffff, and if the link has LSC or FSC as its Switching Capability then also with 0 as Max LSP Bandwidth, until the node is able to determine the amount of unreserved resources taking into account the resources reserved by the already established LSPs that have been preserved across the restart.
+When the restarting node is going to originate its IS-IS Link State $\,$ Protocol Data Units for TE links, these Link State Protocol Data Units SHOULD be originated with 0 unreserved bandwidth, Traffic

+Engineering Default metric set to 0xffffff.
+Also, if the link has LSC or FSC as its Switching Capability, then they SHOULD be originated with 0 as Max LSP Bandwidth, until the node is able to determine the amount of unreserved resources taking into account the resources reserved by the already established LSPs that have been preserved across the restart.
 Once the restarting node determines the amount of unreserved resources, taking into account the resources reserved by the already established LSPs that have been preserved across the restart, the node SHOULD advertise these resources in its Link State Protocol data units.

-In addition, in the case of a planned restart prior to restarting, the restarting node SHOULD originate the IS-IS Link State Protocol data units for TE links with 0 as unreserved bandwidth, and if the link has LSC or FSC as its Switching Capability then also with 0 as Max LSP Bandwidth.
+In addition, in the case of a planned restart prior to restarting, the restarting node SHOULD originate the IS-IS Link State Protocol data units for TE links with 0 as unreserved bandwidth.
+Also, if the link has LSC or FSC as its Switching Capability, then they SHOULD be originated with 0 as Max LSP Bandwidth.
 This would discourage new LSP establishment through the restarting router.